 In addition to monthly statutory child support, the parent paying child support is also required to provide health insurance for the child.
 The insurance can be provided through an employer, a private plan, CHIPS or Medicaid.

-The child support attorneys at Currin, Wuest, Mielke, Paul & Knapp, P.L.L.C. will help you establish child support payments for your child.
-Contact us at 281-359-0100 to schedule your appointment.
+Our child support family law attorney at Currin, Wuest, Mielke, Paul & Knapp, P.L.L.C. will help you establish child support payments for your child.
+Contact an experienced family law attorney today at 281-359-0100 to schedule your appointment.

 Spousal Maintenance (Alimony)